franfranz/Flex_it/README.md

 (REFERENCE)
 Database of frequencies of word forms of italian nouns, annotated for morphological inflection, gender, number, inflectional class.

 ## Contents
+Please see the documentation [] for more information.

 ### Database
 **NOUNS**